bradleysigma/tirules/questions.md

 ### Oceanbound (Ability)
 - If the Deepwrought player has all their oceans out, can they still resolve Oceanbound if they start another coexistence, so as to ready one of their oceans?
 - What do Ocean cards do?
-- Can they be spent like planets for resources and influence?
+- Can Ocean cards be spent like planets for resources and influence?
-- Can they be exhausted to cast votes?
+- Can Ocean cards be exhausted to cast votes?
+- Do Ocean cards ready at the end of the agenda phase?
 - Can _Nano-Forge_ and/or _Terraform_ be attached to an Ocean card?
 - If _Terraform_ is attached, can an Ocean card be explored?
 - If so, what happens to attachments if an Ocean card is discarded?